Emily Matson

 The Elliott School of International Affairs Foggy Bottom Campus 1957 E Street, NW, 503S Washington DC 20052

-Emily Matson is a professorial lecturer of International Affairs at GWU's Elliott School and an adjunct professor of Modern Chinese History at Georgetown University.
-As of summer 2024, she is also a Stephen M. Kellen term member on the Council on Foreign Relations.
-She is a passionate historian and educator, and has designed and taught a variety of courses in modern East Asian History at Georgetown University, American University, the College of William and Mary, and Randolph College.
+Emily Matson is a professorial lecturer of International Affairs at GWU's Elliott School.
+She is also a fellow in the third cohort of the University of Pennsylvania's Penn Project on the Future of U.S.-China Relations (2025), a Stephen M. Kellen term member on the Council on Foreign Relations, and a research affiliate at the University of Virginia's East Asia Center.
+She is a passionate historian and educator and has designed and taught a variety of courses in modern East Asian History at Georgetown University, American University, the College of William and Mary, and Randolph College.

 East Asian history, China, Korea, Japan, World War II, historical memory, Manchuria